History of U.S. foreign policy, 1776–1801: American Revolution

-The American Revolutionary War broke out against British rule in April 1775 with the Battles of Lexington and Concord.
+The American Revolutionary War broke out in April 1775 with the battles of Lexington and Concord.
 The Second Continental Congress met in May 1775, and established an army funded by Congress and under the leadership of George Washington, a Virginian who had fought in the French and Indian War.
 On July 4, 1776, as the war continued, Congress adopted the Declaration of Independence.
-Britain's diplomacy failed in the war—it had support of only a few small German states that hired out mercenaries.
-Most of Europe was officially neutral, but the elites and public opinion typically favoured the underdog American Patriots as in Sweden and Denmark.
+Britain's diplomacy failed in the war—it had support of only a few small German states that hired out auxiliaries.
+Most of Europe was officially neutral, but the elites and public opinion typically favoured the American Patriots as in Sweden and Denmark.

 France

 Early in 1776, Silas Deane was sent to France, by Congress in a semi-official capacity, to induce the French government to lend its financial aid to the colonies.
 On arriving in Paris, Deane at once opened negotiations with Vergennes, and Beaumarchais, securing through Roderigue Hortalez and Company, the shipment of many arms and munitions to America.
 He also enlisted the services of a number of Continental soldiers of fortune, among whom were Lafayette, Baron Johann de Kalb, Thomas Conway, Casimir Pulaski, and Baron von Steuben.

 Arthur Lee, was appointed correspondent of Congress in London in 1775.
 He was dispatched as an envoy to Spain and Prussia to gain their support for the rebel cause.
-King Frederick the Great strongly disliked the British, and impeded its war effort in subtle ways, such as blocking the passage of Hessians.
-However, British trade was too important to lose, and there was risk of attack from Austria, so he pursued a peace policy and officially maintained strict neutrality.
-Spain was willing to make war on Britain, but pulled back from full-scale support of the American cause because it intensely disliked republicanism, which was a threat to its Latin American Empire.
+Frederick the Great refused to support the British and impeded their war effort in subtle ways, such as blocking the passage of Hessian troops.
+However, British trade with Prussia was too important to lose, and there was risk of attack from Austria, so he pursued a peace policy and officially maintained strict neutrality.
+Spain was willing to make war on Britain, but pulled back from full-scale support of the American cause because it intensely disliked republicanism, which was a threat to its control over Spain's American colonies.

 In December 1776, Benjamin Franklin was dispatched to France as commissioner for the United States.
 Franklin, with his charm offensive, was negotiating with Vergennes, for increasing French support, beyond the covert loans and French volunteers.
-With the American victory at the Battle of Saratoga, the French formalized the alliance against their British enemy; Conrad Alexandre Gérard de Rayneval conducted the negotiations with the American representatives, Franklin, Silas Deane, and Arthur Lee.
+With the American victory at the Battle of Saratoga, the French formalized the alliance against the British; Conrad Alexandre Gérard de Rayneval conducted the negotiations with the American representatives, Franklin, Silas Deane, and Arthur Lee.
 Signed on February 6, 1778, it was a defensive alliance where the two parties agreed to aid each other in the event of British attack.
 Further, neither country would make a separate peace with London, until the independence of the Thirteen Colonies was recognized.

 The French strategy was ambitious, and even a large-scale invasion of Britain was contemplated.
 France believed it could defeat the British within two years.
 In March 1778, Gérard de Rayneval sailed to America with d'Estaing's fleet; he received his first audience of Congress on August 6, 1778, as the first accredited Minister from France to the United States.
 French aid proved pivotal to American success in the Revolutionary War.